lshariprasad/SQL---DATABASES-LEARNING/README.md

 ├── projects/
 └── README.md
 📬 Support & Contact
-If you face any issues, feel free to reach out:
+If you face any issues or have queries, feel free to reach out:

 📧 Email: 06hariumaraja@gmail.com

 📧 Email: lshariprasad1410@gmail.com

 🔗 LinkedIn: https://www.linkedin.com/in/lshariprasad1410/

-(Replace with your actual contact details)

 📜 License
 This project is licensed under the MIT License.

 pgsql
-Copy code
 MIT License

 Permission is hereby granted, free of charge, to any person obtaining a copy